Harald-U/istio101/workshop/exercise-5/README.md

 ## View guestbook telemetry data

-In the previous lab we exposed the Istio Ingressgateway with the help of a Network Load Balancer (NLB) which gave us a URL ($NLB_HOSTNAME) to access the gestbook app.
+In the previous lab we exposed the Istio Ingressgateway with the help of a Network Load Balancer (NLB) which gave us a URL ($NLB_HOSTNAME) to access the Guestbook app.
 In this section we use the instructions provided on the Istio homepage to [remotely access the telemetry addons](https://istio.io/docs/tasks/observability/gateways/#option-2-insecure-access-http) like Grafana, Prometheus, and Kiali.

 ### Grafana